The Shape Of Water | 2017

 That’s not the Elgin/Winter Garden exterior you see in the film, though.
 The ‘Orpheum’ theatre marquee, advertising 1960 Biblical epic The Story Of Ruth, is a frontage added to Massey Hall, 178 Victoria Street, a performing arts theatre just around the corner from the Elgin/Winter Garden.

 'Dixie Doug's', the faux-Southern pie restaurant where Elisa’s understandably closeted neighbour Giles (Richard Jenkins) harbours a crush on the server (Morgan Kelly) is the Lakeview Restaurant, 1132 Dundas Street West.
-This 24-hour eaterie dates back to 1932 and its period interior has appeared in 1988’s Cocktail, with Tom Cruise, Troy Duffy's 1999 The Boondock Saints and David Cronenberg's 2012 Cosmopolis, with Robert Pattinson.
+This 24-hour eaterie dates back to 1932 and its period interior has appeared in 1988’s Cocktail, with Tom Cruise, Troy Duffy's 1999 The Boondock Saints, the 2007 musical Hairspray and David Cronenberg's 2012 Cosmopolis, with Robert Pattinson.

 The film is set in a time of great change in the US, as Giles discovers when he tries to get his hand-painted artwork accepted by an ad agency which has moved on to photography.